 In September 2018, IL&FS defaulted on a series of repayments.
 The corporates and the fund houses who were its generous lenders were stunned.
 The market panicked and it spread across sectors.
 ICRA and CARE, the rating agencies downgraded its ranking from AA to Default overnight.
 Earlier the same bonds had been rated AAA, implying that the possibility of a default was near nil.
 Other IL&FS bonds were also significantly downgraded.

-The event also raised concern about the rating methods being used by the rating agencies.
+The event also raised concerns about the rating methods being used by the rating agencies.
 It also questioned the role of independent auditor agencies, as they were unable to anticipate this despite having access to the company’s balance sheet.

 This liquidity crisis made banks and NBFC wary of lending.
 The borrowers, whose survival depended on NBFC lending got into distress, and this distress further declined the asset quality of banks and NBFC.
 For example, in the auto sector, in which both showrooms and customers depend on NBFC financing, automobile sales declined terribly.
 And real estate, when the manufacturer needed finance to complete the project, but the lenders closed shop due to their liquidity issues.
 This hit the construction plans and the properties were not completed.
 And couldn’t be sold to recover the loans.
 Such borrowers defaulted.
 The financial stress of delays, the accumulation of interest, and tough business conditions turned into a solvency issue.
 And the vicious cycle of market recession begun.
 The companies were left with good assets but unable to borrow against them.